Update on this story

 It would seem that this program has been allowed to quietly die, however, the legislation that permitted it to be created in the first place remains unchanged.
 Depending on the mood of those in charge, it could theoretically be brought back to life again.

 Since February 17th, 2009, there has been an interesting discussion thread on the PSES’s EMC-PSTC list on the new Manufacturer’s Registry in the Province of Ontario, Canada.
 Since there was so much interest, I decided to try to summarize things here.

-Ontario is the second oldest and the most populous Province in Canada, with 12,160,282 people as of the 2006 census.
+Ontario is the second oldest and the most populous Province in Canada, with 14,193,384 people as of 1‑Jul-2017.
 Canada has 10 Provinces and three Territories.
-Ontario is Canada’s manufacturing heartland and is often a leader in new legislation.
+Ontario, along with Québec, form Canada’s manufacturing heartland.
+Due to Ontario’s population and contribution to Canada’s GDP, the Province is often a leader in new legislation.

 On 1‑Aug-07, the Ministry of Small Business and Consumer Services filed Ontario Regulation 438/07, Product Safety.
 This new regulation enables the Electrical Safety Authority to regulate the safety of electrical products and equipment sold and used in Ontario.